Google Sheets Integration with Fluent Forms

 Integrate your Google Sheets account easily with Fluent Forms Pro by following the steps mentioned below –

 Steps to integrate Google Sheets with Fluent Forms

 - Copy & paste it into Google Sheets settings

 - Setup the integrations feed & add Spreadsheet ID

 - Add Worksheet Name

 - Map all the form fields

-- Again hover over Fluent Forms Pro and go to Settings and select Google Sheets as shown on the screenshot below.
+- Again, hover over Fluent Forms Pro, go to Settings, and select Google Sheets, as shown in the screenshot below.
 You will be asked for a Google Sheets Access Code here.

 - Click on the Continue button.

 - A new window will open & you might see a warning message “Fluent Forms is requesting access to your Google Account.
 To protect your account, don’t continue unless you know and trust this app”.
 Ignore the message until Fluent Forms Google Sheets integration is verified by Google.